-Concerned about how your business interests will be handled in a divorce action?
+Are you facing a divorce involving a business, and concerned about how your business interests will be handled in a divorce action?
 A business is generally considered to be a marital asset in Pennsylvania, regardless of your spouse’s involvement – or yours.
 This means that a business, like other marital assets, is subject to equitable distribution.
 But unlike other assets, determining the value of a business can be quite complicated and time-consuming.

 Valuing a business, partnership or professional practice involves a careful examination of its goodwill as well as tangible assets and liabilities.
 At Saltzgiver & Boyle, we work closely with business valuation experts, forensic accountants, appraisers and other professionals to determine a business’s value.
 This typically includes a comprehensive review of the business site, business records (including general ledgers, payroll registers, receivables, client lists), equipment, inventory, partnership interests, and the goodwill associated with the business.

 Pennsylvania courts consider several factors when determining how to equitably divide a business’s value.
 These normally include…